popolonfr/Flash-ROM-SCC-Cartridge/README.md

 # Flash-ROM-SCC-Cartridge

+Here you will find all the information concerning the [**Flash ROM SCC cartridge**](https://www.msx.org/wiki/Popolon-fr_Flash-ROM_SCC_Cartridge), from its use to the technical specifications for different models and their specific access points for memory and sound management.

 ## Description

-Here you will find all the information concerning the [**Flash ROM SCC cartridge**](https://www.msx.org/wiki/Popolon-fr_Flash-ROM_SCC_Cartridge), from its use to the technical specifications for different models and their specific access points for memory and sound management.
+This cartridge provides 2 MB, 16 MB, or more of Flash memory expansion, an advanced memory mapping system, an 8-bit audio DAC, and full compatibility with the Konami SCC sound chip.
+It is designed for use with standard MSX computers.

+It can be used to store multiple ROMs or MegaROMs in a single cartridge with a convenient selection menu, or as a platform for next-generation games requiring large amounts of memory.

+Two free software tools are included.
+The first allows you to create multi-ROM cartridges with an integrated selection menu.
+The second allows you to load, convert, and program standard ROM images onto the cartridge.

 * **Basic Edition**
   * Offset Register